kyle-stevens/kyle-stevens/README.md

 # Kyle Stevens
 <p>Computer Science(Software Engineering) B.S.</p>
-<p>Computer Science(Cybersecurity) M.C.S.(Student)</p>
+<p>Computer Science(Cybersecurity) M.C.S.</p>
 <a href="https://kyle-stevens.github.io/" target="_blank">Personal Site</a>

 ## About Me
-<p>I am currently a Graduate Student at Arizona State University in their Computer Science(Cyber Security) Program.
-I have a Bachelor's of Science in Computer Science(Software Engineering).
+<p>I am an Arizona State University Alumni with a Master of Computer Science Degree in Computer Science(Cybersecurity) and a Bachelor of Science in Computer Science(Software Engineering).
-I participate in competitive underwater robotics with ASUR at ASU working as a developer(2018-2022), Software Lead(2020-2021), and Vice President(2021-2022).
-During this time I have worked on developing I2C communication protocols, robot controls, and performed research into camera vision control guidance.</p>
+I participated in competitive underwater robotics with ASUR at ASU working as a developer(2018-2022), Software Lead(2020-2021), and Vice President(2021-2022).
+During this time I worked on developing I2C communication protocols, robot controls, and performed research into camera vision control guidance.</p>
 <br />

 ## Game Projects